 UTG offers their standard .223 REM/5.56 NATO magazines in capacities of 10 and 30 rounds.
-They also offer 33 round 9mm magazines (which I will be picking up to take for a test drive in my 9mm PCC).
+They also offer 33-round 9mm magazines (which I will pick up for a test drive in my 9mm PCC).
 You can also purchase bulk packs of their standard AR-15 magazines in packages of 3 or 6.

 Lancer set out to create a magazine with the perfect balance of reliability, durability, and weight.
 The holy trinity of aspects related to a good magazine.
 And they succeeded.
 The Lancer L5AWM is the jack of all trades of the magazine world.
 As reliable as steel, as durable as polymer, and as lightweight as aluminum coming in at around 4.4oz unloaded.

-You can find Amend2’s magazines in 20 and 30 round capacities for the standard .223 Rem/5.56 NATO with a few color choices including FDE and OD Green, a personal favorite of mine.
+You can find Amend2’s magazines in 20 and 30-round capacities for the standard .223 Rem/5.56 NATO with a few color choices including FDE and OD Green, a personal favorite of mine.
 The OD Green version reminds me of an olive with the orange 2 on the bottom, giving this mag an olive rating of 7/10.
-If you really want an Amend2 magazine in a different caliber, check out their website.
+If you really want an Amend2 magazine of a different caliber, check out their website.
 They have a huge selection of different styles and calibers.